open-feature/openfeature.dev/blog/2025-03-18-devcycle-march-hackathon.md

 ### Codemod: Convert Codebase from Vendor SDK to OpenFeature SDK

-At DevCycle, we've been interested in building a [Codemod](https://codemod.com/) for a while; we connected with the Codemod team a while back and thought it could help us build migration tools for customers looking to convert their usage over to OpenFeature SDKs from vendor SDKs.
+Building a [Codemod](https://codemod.com/) for OpenFeature migrations has been on our radar for a while.
+After connecting with the Codemod team, we saw its potential for helping customers migrate from vendor SDKs to OpenFeature SDKs.
-Codemod has seen great adoption from teams looking to upgrade to the latest versions of React or officially supported upgrade paths for example [Nuxt 3 → 4](https://codemod.com/blog/nuxt-announcement#nuxt-4-migration).
+Codemod has gained great adoption among teams upgrading to the latest versions of React or officially supported upgrade paths - such as the transition from [Nuxt 3 to Nuxt 4 (Nuxt 3 → 4)](https://codemod.com/blog/nuxt-announcement#nuxt-4-migration).

-Finally, in this hackathon, we got a chance to play with their tooling and publish a codemod.
+This hackathon finally gave us the chance to experiment with Codemod’s tooling and publish a codemod.
-Think of the codemod platform as tooling around open-source code transformation tools like [jscodeshift](https://github.com/facebook/jscodeshift), plus some AI-powered tooling to generate codemods, and an NPM-like repository for distributing codemods.
+Think of the codemod platform as tooling around open-source code transformation tools like [jscodeshift](https://github.com/facebook/jscodeshift), while adding AI-powered tooling for generating codemods, plus an NPM-like repository for distributing them.

-For our first set of codemods, we wanted to help teams transition their codebases from DevCycle or Launchdarkly Node.js SDKs to using the OpenFeature SDK with the OpenFeature Provider from the vendor.
+Our first set of codemods focussed on helping teams transition their codebases from DevCycle or Launchdarkly Node.js SDKs to using the OpenFeature SDK, using the respective vendor’s OpenFeature Provider.
-To do this we discovered it's easier to break down the problem into smaller testable steps and then run all the codemods together in an workflow:
+To do this, we discovered it best to break down the problem into smaller, testable steps and then run all the codemods together in an workflow:

 - [Update Imports CodeMod](https://codemod.com/registry/devcycle-to-openfeature-nodejs-update-imports) - transforms file and packages imports to use OpenFeature + Provider.
 - [Initialization Transform](https://codemod.com/registry/devcycle-to-openfeature-nodejs-initialization-transform) - transforms the SDK initialization from using `initializeDevCycle()` to setting up the `DevCycleProvider` and creating the OpenFeature Client